Mula ko Achar is a Nepali fermented pickle made with radish, mustard oil, and spices. It makes a great condiment with your meals.

 - In a large bowl, combine radishes, salt, and turmeric powder.

-- Arrange it on a tray to draw excess water out.
+- Arrange it on a baking sheet or a tray to draw excess water out.
 You can let it sun-dry for few hours or on a counter top.
 Drain excess water and pat dry with a paper towel.

 - Use a quart size mason jar to hold radishes.
 Place them in a jar gently pushing between layers.
 Make it as compact as possible and remove excess air bubbles in between.